ascandal/inpoly.js/README.md

   - Sort the array in one or both coordinate directions (e.g., **MergeSort**) and use binary search (e.g. **MergeSearch**) to narrow the index range of candidate points for a query rectangle.
   - While this can yield time complexity **O(log n)** in 1D with a slight increase in memory, due to binary search, the worst‑case behavior for 2D often remains **O(n)**, so overall gains can be modest.

-- **Sub‑gridding:**
+- **Subgridding:**
-  - Partition the rectangle into sub‑grids to exploit clustered point distributions and reduce per‑query candidate sets.
+  - Partition the rectangle into subgrids to exploit clustered point distributions and reduce per‑query candidate sets.

 - **KD‑tree range search:**
   - Use a KD‑tree for orthogonal range queries.
 Theoretical performance is **O(d·n^(1−1/d))**, where *d* is the dimension.
 This project demonstrates the approach using the npm package [`static-kdtree`](https://www.npmjs.com/package/static-kdtree) in `sumOfPreprocessedPointsInRectangle`.